Mobile apps and web applications development

 Examples of Native Mobile Apps

-The majority of the apps commonly used today, such as Twitter and Instagram, are native.
+Most apps commonly used today, such as Twitter and Instagram, are native.
 Even though you will find similarities in them on different mobile devices, they were built separately.

 b).
 Hybrid Mobile Apps